Showing posts with label contact lenses. Show all posts

 Lens photos below!

-All photos are taken by yours truly during a March noon with a semi-clear sky.
-All close-ups are free from color filters and the like and that's so that the colors would appear as true to life as possible.
+All photos taken by yours truly during a sunny October noon.
+All close-up photos are free from color filters etc and that's so that the colors would be as true to real life as possible.

 Bathroom light.